Creative Deal Toy Ideas: 7 Frequently Overlooked Sources of Inspiration

 The deal toy components can be seen more clearly below:

-Flags, currencies, and other national symbols can, as well, provide a number of creative possibilities.
-The design shown in the two pieces below makes creative use of two national flags:
+Flags, currencies, and other national symbols can provide a number of creative possibilities.
+The design in the two pieces below makes creative use of two national flags:

 Flag-Themed Cross-Border Deal Toy

 Location-based themes also play to the increasing trend toward multinational transactions.
-Two deal toys for cross-border transactions are shown below, one with a flag motif, the other using currency symbols.
+Two deal toys for cross-border transactions appear below, one with a flag motif, the other using currency symbols.

 Euro-Themed Deal Toy